 There are some other issues too…not a lot of choices of concessions (although the new seating area in center has some things), very little leg room, and the back rows seem to be more a part of the concourse than the ballpark.
 Relatively minor, but that doesn’t help matters.

 If the choice is between 200 level outfield—especially above Row 6—or a 500 level seat, go for the 500 level.
 If 200 outfield is all you can get, you may prefer standing somewhere.

-Do you want to know the pros and cons of all the seating at Rogers before you sit for nine innings in a less than worthwhile seat?
+Do you want to know the pros and cons of everything on the Rogers Centre seating chart before you sit for nine innings in a less than worthwhile seat?
 Be sure to read one of these before you go.

 Do you love to visit ballparks and see live baseball?
 Subscribe to the Ballpark E-Guides e-mail newsletter today, and fill your scorecard with useful and entertaining info about your favorite ballparks, money-saving “tips of the week” for frugal fans, and of course, specials on the incredibly informative Ballpark E-Guides!

 You’ll also score this eBook, listing some of Kurt’s favorite sites for traveling baseball fans, absolutely free of charge…just for stepping up to the plate and subscribing.

 Get on base without swinging the bat…sign up today!